CelerX/ios-sdk-demo/README.md

 # CelerX iOS Game Demo: 2048

-This is the demo repo for CelerX native iOS game SDK with a simple 2048 game.
+This is a demo repo for CelerX native iOS game SDK for an example 2048 game.

 ## Download Necessary Depedencies